Alan Arnold Griffith: Early work

 A. A. Griffith took a first in mechanical engineering, followed by a master's degree and a Doctorate from the University of Liverpool.
-In 1915 he was accepted by the Royal Aircraft Factory as a trainee, before joining the Physics and Instrument Department the following year in what was soon be renamed as the Royal Aircraft Establishment (or RAE).
+In 1915, he was accepted by the Royal Aircraft Factory as a trainee, before joining the Physics and Instrument Department the following year in what was soon renamed as the Royal Aircraft Establishment (or RAE).

 Some of Griffith's earlier works remain in widespread use today.
-In 1917 he and G. I. Taylor suggested the use of soap films as a way of studying stress problems.
+In 1917, he and G. I. Taylor suggested the use of soap films as a way of studying stress problems.
 Using this method a soap bubble is stretched out between several strings representing the edges of the object under study, and the coloration of the film shows the patterns of stress.
-This method, and similar ones, were used well into the 1990s when computer power became generally available that could do the same experiment numerically.
+This method, and similar ones, were used well into the 1990s, when computer modeling took over.

 Fracture mechanics

 Griffith is more famous for a theoretical study on the nature of stress and failure due to crack propagation in brittle materials such as glass.
 His crack propagation criterion also applies to elastic materials.
 At the time it was generally taken that the strength of a material was E/10, where E was the Young's modulus for that material.
-However it was well known that those materials would often fail at just a thousandth of this predicted value.
+However, it was well known that those materials would often fail at just a thousandth of this predicted value.
 Griffith discovered that there were many microscopic cracks in every material, and hypothesized that these cracks lowered the overall strength of the material.
 This was because any void in a solid, or scratch on the surface, concentrates stress, a fact already well known to machinists at the time.
 This concentration would allow the stress to reach E/10 at the tip of the crack long before it would seem to for the material as a whole.